fadingafterglow/htest/README.md

 <h1>Test cases files</h1>
 <ul>
   <li>Filename - name of the function</li>
-  <li>Every test case consists of 2 lines: first line - arguments, second line - result</li>
+  <li>Every test case consists of 2 lines: first line - arguments, second line - result.
+These lines are passed directly to GHCi without additional processing</li>
   <li>Empty lines are ignored.
 If the function takes 0 arguments, use whitespace</li>
   <li>Use <code>#/</code> at the beginning of a line to create a comment</li>
   <li>Use <code>#import </code> at the beginning of a line to load an additional test module</li>